Precision Public Health: From Individual Data to Population Intelligence

 What has really been commoditized is data capture.
 What remains scarce is integration at scale with context and agency preserved.
 That distinction determines whether health systems prevent harm, whether trials recruit efficiently, and whether public health learns from crises rather than repeats them.

 Precision public health will not be achieved by more apps.
-As demonstrated in the following article, precision medicine requires infrastructure that makes fragmentation structurally impossible and finally builds health systems that can see patients and populations in full.
+As demonstrated in the following article, precision medicine requires infrastructure that makes collaboration routine and fragmentation the exception.
+The core question is not how to collect more data, but how to build systems where health data disconnection is impossible by design.

 References